YuanXun9834/SG_Routing_UI_LinYuanXun/README.md

 2. Click the × button next to the blockage
 3. Confirm deletion
 4. The blockage will be removed from the map and list

+**Minimize Blockage List:**
+1. Click the ▼ button in the blockage list header to minimize
+2. Click the ▲ button to expand the list again

+### Collapse Control Panel

+1. Click the ◀ button in the control panel header to collapse
+2. The panel collapses to the left, giving more space for the map
+3. Click the ▶ button (floating in top-left) to expand the panel again
+4. The map automatically resizes to fill the available space

 ## API Endpoints